scossu/lakesuperior/doc/notes/indexing_strategy.md

 ### Further optimization

-In order to minimiza traversing and splittig results, the first retrieval should be made on the term with less average keys.
+In order to minimize traversing and splittig results, the first retrieval should be made on the term with less average keys.
 Search order can be balanced by establishing a lookup order for indices.

 This can be achieved by calling stats on the index databases and looking up the database with *most* keys.
-Since there is an equal number of entries in each of the (s:spo, p:spo, o:spo) indices, the one with most keys will have the least average number of values per key.
+Since there is an equal number of entries in each of the (s:po, p:so, o:sp) indices, the one with most keys will have the least average number of values per key.
 If that lookup is done first, the initial data set to traverse and filter will be smaller.

-Also, keys can be split into equally size chunks without using a separator.
-This relies on the fixed length of the keys.
-It also allows to use memory views that can be sliced without being copied.
-The performance gain should be estimated, since this changes quite a bit of code in the module.
+## Strategy #5a

+This is a slightly different implementation of #5 that somewhat simplifies and perhaps speeds up things a bit.
+It is the currently employed solution.

+The indexing and lookup strtegy is the same; but instead of using a separator byte for splitting compound keys, the logic relies on the fact that keys have a fixed length and are sliced instead.
+This *should* result in faster key manipulation, also because in most cases `memoryview` buffers can be used directly instead of being copied from memory.

+Index storage is 90 bytes per triple.